mlemgroup/mlem-stats/README.md

 }
 ```

 The list of instances is sorted by a 'score' value.
 This value is determined by data.lemmyverse.net.
-It roughly (but not exactly) corresponds to the size of the instance.

 An instance is excluded from the list if:
 - It has a negative score.